John Todd Ferrier

-John Todd Ferrier (7 November 1855 — 31 August 1943) was the founder of the Order of the Cross.
-The Order's aims and ideals'state that it is an informal spiritual fellowship, "having for its service in life the cultivation of the Spirit of Love towards All Souls: helping the weak and defending the defenseless and oppressed: abstaining from hurting the creatures, eschewing bloodshed and flesh eating and living upon the pure foods so abundantly provided by Nature: walking in the Mystic Way of Life whose Path leads to the realization of the Christhood and sending forth the Mystic Teachings unto all who may be able to receive them - those Sacred interpretations of the Soul, the Christhood and the Divine Love and Wisdom for which the Order of the Cross stands".
+John Todd Ferrier (7 November 1855 — 31 August 1943) was the founder of the Christian theosophical group the Order of the Cross.
+The Order's aims and ideals state that it is an informal spiritual fellowship for "the cultivation of the Spirit of Love towards All Souls: helping the weak and defending the defenseless and oppressed: abstaining from hurting the creatures, eschewing bloodshed and flesh eating and living upon the pure foods so abundantly provided by Nature..." and for "sending forth the Mystic Teachings unto all who may be able to receive them".

 Ferrier considered that compassion towards creatures was essential to realise 'Jesushood' within the soul.
 He was a proponent of Christian vegetarianism.

 Biography

 Although biographical details are sparse, in 1947, E. Mary Gordon Kemmis wrote a biography and her memoirs of Ferrier: Shepherd of Souls: Some Impressions of the Life and Ministry of John Todd Ferrier.
 Ferrier was born in Greenock, Scotland in 1855.
 An early publication of some of his works, "Sacrifice a necessity; or the atonement in the light of our Lord's teaching, and the unfolding of the sacrificial idea", summarised eight lectures he delivered in 1885 at the Congregational Church in Preston where in 1888 he was reported to be a pastor.
 He was minister at Wigton from 1882 to 1883, then at Grimshaw Street, Preston, from 1884 to 1891; for the subsequent twelve years, until 1903, he was a minister in Park Green Congregational church in Macclesfield, England.

 In 1903 Ferrier authored a book, Concerning Human Carnivorism.
 It was reprinted as On Behalf of the Creatures in 1968.
 Ferrier argued that Jesus was a vegetarian who espoused Essene-like asceticism.